RayaneNasri/comfyui-raw-processing/SUIVI.md

   * Charlotte :
     - Memory check in color manipulation algorithms with Amayas
   * Ghiles :
+    - Read a paper about HDR with Rayane Nasri , took more time that expected to understand:
+      - the different HDR techniques : aligning the images, merging them and applying tone mapping
+      - the different tone mapping algorithms : global and local tone mapping
+      - Looked around in the internet to find datasets of images for HDR, but didn't find any that was really useful for our project since HDR requires multiple images of the same scene with different exposures, and most datasets only have one image per scene.
   * Rayane :
+    - Read a paper about HDR with Ghiles Maloum

 ## Session 15/06/2026

+  * All :
+    - Meeting with Quentin Bammey (15/06/2026)
   * Amayas :
   * Charlotte :
     - Implemented read_image
     - Implemented read_image_node and deblurring_goldstein_fattal_node for ComfyUI and tested it
   * Ghiles :
+    - Implemented a mock version of a classic HDR algorithm in normal python instead of ComfyUI; i basically used numpy and OpenCV to implement the different steps of the HDR algorithm, and then tested it on a few images.
+      - The results were okayish, but not so great because i didn't have a lot of images with different exposures.
+      - A problem was that it took a lot of time to process the images, mainly because of the alignment step, and also because it's done in numpy and OpenCV instead of PyTorch, which is much faster.
+    - After the meeting with Quentin Bammey, he suggested to look into HDR+ algorithm and gave us an IPOl link of it.
+After searching with Rayane, we found the github repo of his code and we will try to understand it and implement it in ComfyUI.
   * Rayane :
+    - Familiarize with the github repo of the HDR paper's author with Ghiles Maloum

 ## 22/06/2026